Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company that you can still profit with?

-The way that my own business runs: I promote for whichever companies I choose (without paying a single cent to anyone).
+The way that my own business runs is like this: I promote for whichever companies I choose (without paying a single cent to anyone).
 When I drive sales to those companies, they pay me a commission off the sales.
-Fair and square.

 So I am adding value to my customers, instead of forcing something down their throat.

 There is too much that I want to say about this business model that I am using.
 If you are interested to learn more about how I make money online, click on the button below to read all about it on my other post:

 Pros of Tupperware